 Director of Operations

-Sheila is a management professional with over 16 years of experience in administration, organization development and management of charitable organizations.
-Before joining Prism, Sheila was working with the United Nation's World Food Programme in Cox's Bazar, Bangladesh, where she was heading a livelihoods program for 20,000 women in host communities affected by refugee crises.
-Prior to that, Sheila worked for 8 years as Country Director for Childreach Tanzania, a non-profit in Moshi working to improve children's access to education, improved sanitation and child rights.
+Sheila is a management professional with 15 years of experience managing charitable organizations.
+Over the last 8 years, she was the Country Director for Childreach Tanzania, a non-profit in Moshi working to improve children's access to education, improved sanitation and child rights.
 In her time there, she grew the organization at many levels, from reaching less than 10 schools in 2010, to over 100 schools in 3 regions of Tanzania.
-She received numerous awards, some personal and others for the organization.
-In 2014, under her leadership, the organization received the prestigious Stars Impact Award, which was handed to her by President Bill Clinton in London, for being a well-managed local organization contributing to improved education for children in Tanzania.
+She has received numerous awards, some personal and others for the organization.
+In 2014, under her leadership, the organization received the prestigious Stars Impact Award, which was handed to her by President Bill Clinton in London, for being a well-managed local organization contributing to improved education in Tanzania.

-Sheila was also one of 500 African Youth to receive the competitive Mandela Washington Fellowship award, under President Obama's Young African Leaders' Initiative in 2015, which allowed her to spend 6 weeks in the USA at Arizona State University, where she underwent tailor made leadership training, shared about her work back in Tanzania, networked with other civil society leaders from Africa and the US, and was mentored to become a change maker back in Tanzania.
+She was also one of 500 African Youth to receive the competitive Mandela Washington Fellowship award by President Obama, which allowed her to spend 6 weeks in the USA at Arizona State University, where she underwent further leadership training, shared her experience, met with other civil society leaders and was mentored to become a change maker back in Tanzania.

 Director of Ministry